-The Selected Reserve (also called SELRES, or SR) are members of a U.S. military Ready Reserve unit that are enrolled in the Ready Reserve program and the Reserve unit they are attached to.
+The Selected Reserve (also called SELRES, or SR) are members of a U.S. Military Ready Reserve unit that are enrolled in the Ready Reserve program and the Reserve unit they are attached to.

-- You may voluntarily affiliate with the Selected Reserve, either with a National Guard or Reserve unit or a Reserve individual program. - Upon becoming a member of the Selected Reserve, you may be recalled to active duty in time of war or national emergency.
+- You may voluntarily affiliate with the Selected Reserve, either with a National Guard or Reserve unit or a Reserve individual program. - Upon becoming a member of the Selected Reserve (SELRES), you may be recalled to active duty in time of war or national emergency.
 You may also be ordered to active duty involuntarily for up to 270 days, for any single contingency operation, without a declaration of a national emergency. - You will participate and train as required by the Reserve category to which you belong.
-For National Guard and Reserve unit programs, this usually means a minimum of one weekend a month, and two weeks of annual training per year.
-For Reserve individual programs, the training requirement may be somewhat less.
+For National Guard and Reserve unit programs, this usually means a minimum of 1 weekend a month, and 2 weeks of annual training per year.
+For Reserve individual programs, the training requirement may be somewhat less. - DoDM 1000.13, Volume 1, "DoD Identification (ID) Cards: ID Card Life-Cycle," authorizes issuance of a DoD Common Access Card (CAC) to members of the Selected Reserve (SELRES).
+Upon becoming a member of the Selected Reserve (SELRES), you may visit your local RAPIDS Site for card issuance.